impuneet/gatsby-demo/src/posts/study-log-week-one.md

 ---
-date: 2019-04-09

 title: 'Structuring Your Node JS Application'

-template: post
-description : 'A Very little Design and Architecture knowledge are spread around NODEJS eco-system.
-You already know about MVC but MVC here can be delivery mechanism,not an application architecture.'
+date: "2019-04-09"

-slug: understanding-streams-in-node-js
+slug: 'structuring-nodejs-application'

+tags:

+- javascript

+- nodejs

+- design-pattern

 categories:

 - JavaScript

-tags:
-  - javascript
-  - terminal
-  - node
+- Design Pattern

 ---

 A Very little Design and Architecture knowledge are spread around NODEJS eco-system.
 You already know about MVC but MVC here can be delivery mechanism,not an application architecture.Most of the Applications in NODEJS follows this pattern then what\'s wrong in that ?